 With most of the votes count, Marcus Riccelli essentially cinched his first campaign victory as a candidate.
 He held his celebration party at the historic Toad Hall this last Tuesday in the West Central neighborhood of Spokane.Pin It

-I have been hearing for years that the 3rd Legislative District in Spokane is the poorest in the State of Washington.
-However, no one has ever offered me a source for that claim.
+I have been hearing for years that the 3rd Legislative District, Spokane, WA, is the poorest in the State of Washington.
+However, no one has ever offered me a evidence for that claim.
 I finally got around to checking into it.
 It is true enough.
-Also, the 3rd LD is one of the most Democratic in the State but with one of the lowest voter registration and voter turnout rates.Pin It
+The 3rd LD is one of the poorest in the states and contains some of the poorest neighborhoods in Spokane City and County.
+It is interesting that the 3rd LD is also one of the most Democratic in the State but with one of the lowest voter registration and voter turnout rates.Pin It

 Rob McKenna has been making his rounds with the outlandish claim that he won the first debate with candidate Jay Inslee for Governor of Washington.
 The debate occurred in Spokane two weeks ago.
 Maybe McKenna thought it was a contest to be the most annoying, or the most elitist, or perhaps who could bash middle-class American’s the hardest.